Beach Hazards Statement issued for Guam by NWS - NewsBreak

 High Surf Advisory issued for Orange County Coastal, San Diego County Coastal Areas by NWS

-Effective: 2022-12-29 10:35:00 PST Expires: 2022-12-29 16:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Inexperienced swimmers should remain out of the water due to dangerous surf conditions.
-Target Area: Orange County Coastal; San Diego County Coastal Areas HIGH SURF ADVISORY REMAINS IN EFFECT UNTIL 4 PM TODAY * WHAT...Breaking waves of 4 to 7 feet with isolated higher sets on west-facing beaches. * WHERE...San Diego County Coastal Areas and Orange County Coastal Areas. * IMPACTS...Dangerous swimming and surfing conditions and localized beach erosion. * SURF REPORTS AT 10 AM Huntington Beach...5 to 7 feet.
-Mission Beach......4 to 6 feet.
-Solana Beach.......4 to 5 feet.
+Effective: 2023-01-01 22:02:00 PST Expires: 2023-01-02 18:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Inexperienced swimmers should remain out of the water due to dangerous surf conditions.
+Target Area: Orange County Coastal; San Diego County Coastal Areas HIGH SURF ADVISORY REMAINS IN EFFECT UNTIL 6 PM PST MONDAY * WHAT...Breaking waves of 6 to 8 feet with local sets to 9 feet in San Diego County and 5 to 7 feet with local sets to 8 feet in Orange County.
+Surf will gradually subside Monday. * WHERE...San Diego and Orange County beaches. * WHEN...Through 6 PM PST Monday. * IMPACTS...Dangerous swimming and surfing conditions and localized beach erosion.

 weather.gov